 - The same location, with the garage three years gone and the Fairgrounds container market in place.
 After Monument sued WMATA over the bidding process for the site, an out-of-court settlement was reached in June 2008 that gave Akridge the right to buy the bus garage and Monument the right to buy the parking lot across from the garage on Van Street.
-Both deals were closed in late August 2008.
+Both deals were closed in late August 2008, with Akridge paying $49.5 million for the bus garage site.

 March 2006 - This corner used to be home to the Good and Plenty Carryout.